pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>
 To locate the relevant parent tree entry, each object or content stream that is represented in the tree shall contain a special dictionary entry, <b>StructParent</b> or <b>StructParents</b> (see "Table 359 — Additional dictionary entries for structure element access").
-<ins onMouseEnter="mouseEnter(this)" data-issue="463">At most one of the entries <b>StructParent</b> or <b>StructParents</b> shall be present.
+<ins onMouseEnter="mouseEnter(this)" data-issue="463" data-iso="approved">At most one of the entries <b>StructParent</b> or <b>StructParents</b> shall be present.
 An object may be either a content item in its entirety or a container for marked-content sequences that are content items, but not both.</ins>
 Depending on the type of content item, this entry may appear in the page object of a page containing marked-content sequences, in the stream dictionary of a form or image XObject, or in an annotation dictionary.
 Its value shall be the integer key under which the entry corresponding to the object shall be found in the structural parent tree.
 </p>